ajnsit/wai-routes/README.md

 * 0.5.1 : Bumped dependency upper bounds to allow text 1.*
 * 0.6.0 : Removed dependency on yesod-routes.
 Updated code to compile with wai-3 and ghc-7.8, ghc-7.10
 * 0.6.1 : Fixed cabal and travis files
+* 0.6.2 : Added 'maybeRoute', to be able to access information about the currently executing route